 A key point of information: members of the Board (except the Chair) serve three years before either standing down or seeking re-election.
 So you will need to be able to manage at least a three-year commitment.
-The Board meets around every quarter somewhere in the UK and Ireland and has a similar number of teleconference ‘meetings’ each year.
+The Board usually meets eight times a year.
+Currently all meetings are via MS Teams.
+In normal circumstances four meetings are face to face and are held across the UK and Ireland.

 If you would like to gain more experience of setting strategy and policy and bring to the ARA your own professional work skills and background – this is your opportunity; and we need you, too.
 While we don’t reserve specific places on the Board for individual parts or ‘professions’ in our sector or groups of members we do want the Board to reflect as far as possible the current make up of our Association and how it will develop in the coming years.

 We’re looking for successful leaders who together would bring us a mix of experience, to complement that of our current board.
 We are looking for a range of skills and experience, and have identified the following areas as ones in which we would like to develop:

 - Financial, audit, risk and regulatory experience.

 We would be delighted to hear from you if you have skills and experience to help us.
 However it is not a requirement that you have these skills in order to stand for election.